jshaw86/userguide/guide/kohana/concepts/cascade.md

  2. Any underscore characters are converted to slashes
  3. The filename is lowercase

-For example, when calling a class that has not been loaded (eg: Session_Cookie), Kohana will search the filesystem using [Kohana::find_file] for a file name `classes/session/cookie.php`.
+For example, when calling a class that has not been loaded (eg: Session_Cookie), Kohana will search the filesystem using [Kohana::find_file] for a file named `classes/session/cookie.php`.

 ### What Kohana::find_file() does